ashwoodaa/mastery-exercise-command-line-apps/README.md

 ### View Chirps

 Display all chirps in a numbered list.
 Consider the use of `enumerate()`.
+Only display the first 20 characters of the chirp in this list.
+Consider the fact that the chirps must be displayed in the order in which they were created, so you will need an ordered collection.

 ```bash
 1. BiffBoffin: Hey, you up for ping...